carlacupcake/hashin_shtrikman_mp/README.md

 # A Computational Tool for the Optimal Design and Discovery of Multi-phase Composite Materials

 ## Overview
+Composites are ubiquitous in engineering, as they often exhibit enhanced material properties as compared to their individual constituents.
+This library is intended to be a tool for materials designers who want to explore a new space of materials without incurring huge capital cost.

-The library utilizes the tightest theoretical bounds on the effective properties of composite materials with unspecified microstructure – the Hashin-Shtrikman bounds – to identify candidate theoretical materials, find real materials that are close to the candidates, and determine the optimal volume fractions for each of the constituents in the resulting composite.
+The `hashin_shtrikman_mp` library utilizes the tightest theoretical bounds on the effective properties of composite materials with unspecified microstructure – the Hashin-Shtrikman bounds – to identify candidate theoretical materials, find real materials that are close to the candidates, and determine the optimal volume fractions for each of the constituents in the resulting composite.

 A genetic algorithm is used to optimize over the user-specified design space.
 The algorithm simultaneously minimizes absolute error from the desired composite properties and optimally distributes loads across constituent phases.
 Once the genetic algorithm has returned theoretical candidate materials, `hashin_shtrikman_mp` searches for real materials in the [Materials Project](https://next-gen.materialsproject.org/) database with properties close to those suggested by the genetic algorithm.

 The library has been designed to handle 2- to 10-phase composite design.

-***Aim***
-`hashin_shtrikman_mp` is a Python library which recommends optimal material combinations to achieve desired composite properties.
-Composites are ubiquitous in engineering, as they often exhibit enhanced material properties as compared to their individual constituents.
-This library is intended to be a tool for materials designers who want to explore a new space of materials without incurring huge capital cost.

 ---
 ## Installation